TudorBatica/Rust-Torrent-Client/README.md

 ### 1.1.
 BitTorrent's purpose

 Consider the scenario in which a large file has to be shared with a lot of people.
-A common approach would be set up a server which has the entire file and have all the people download the file from it.
+A common approach would be to set up a server which has the entire file and have all the people download it from there.
 This would put a lot of pressure on your server.
 BitTorrent aims to solve this issue, by using a peer-to-peer approach.
 In this case, the need for a central server that uploads all the data is removed, because everyone engaged in the transfer will be able to both upload and download data to and from other peers.